AtomMe/PHBS_BlockChain_2018/README.md

 In 2006, with the rapid growth of the Internet, enterprises rely on advertising for profit, and users use products free of charge, which is regarded as the free economy era.

-Today, in the face of increasingly fierce market competition, in order to solve the problem of product homogeneity, customer loyalty is low, the user cost of a series of problems, the market needs a business with users have the income model, in order to achieve the purpose of sustainable development, called the symbiotic economic era.
+Nowadays, in the face of increasingly fierce market competition, in order to solve product homogenization problems, low customer loyalty, and a series of problems in user costs, the market needs a business user to have a revenue model in order to achieve sustainable development. symbiotic economic times.

 The key point lies in the economic symbiosis in the use of the Internet user behavior in the process of quantization, let the user behavior produce economic value, allowing users to get revenue, then up to increase user loyalty, finally realizes the enterprise and users of common benefit, common development, common prosperity and sustainable development of the Ecological Symbiosis relationship.